breki/demeton/pomodoro-Demeton.md

-﻿- remove the old hillshading method
+﻿- rename NewHillshader to Hillshader
-- remove the existing slope + aspect calculation
+- extract slope and aspect calculation into its own pluggable function

 ## Wed 23.10.
+- Removed the "old" (2x2) slope and aspect calculation and shading function.
 - Implemented the aspect + slope calculation based on Horn's formulas.

 ## Tue 22.10.